daronphang/coding_resources/javascript/angular/splitting_modules.md

 })
 ```
 ## Lazy Loading:
 Pre-requisite is feature module.
 Only loads the modules needed for the route.
+Not worth it for routes that are visited frequently.
 ```javascript
 // app-routing module: